310th Space Wing

 The 310th Space Wing is an Air Reserve Component (ARC) of the United States Air Force.
 It is assigned to the Tenth Air Force, Air Force Reserve Command, stationed at Schriever Space Force Base, Colorado.
 The wing is the only space wing in the Air Force Reserve.
 It provides specialized expertise, continuity and combat ready personnel.
 It is mission partnered with several United States Space Force deltas: Space Delta 2, Space Delta 3, Space Delta 4, and Space Launch Delta 30.

-The wing is commanded by Colonel Traci L. Kueker-Murphy.
-Its Command Chief Master Sergeant is Chief Master Sergeant Imelda B. Johnson.
+The wing is commanded by Colonel Adam H. Fisher.
+Its Command Chief is Chief Master Sergeant Sarah A. Faith.

-The wing has a long and rich heritage dating back to World War II, when it began as the 310th Bombardment Group on 15 March 1942, flying North American B-25 Mitchell medium bombers.
+The wing dates back to World War II, when it began as the 310th Bombardment Group on 15 March 1942, flying North American B-25 Mitchell medium bombers.
 In October 1942, the 310th was the first 12th Air Force group sent overseas, initially to England and then to French Morocco, Algeria, Tunisia, France, and Italy where it participated in the European-African-Middle Eastern Campaign.
 The 310th Bombardment Group was inactivated in September 1945.